 The Quatela Center is pleased to offer non-surgical treatments and products for use prior to your need for surgery or as a complement to your hair restoration procedure.
-At our clinic serving patients from around Rochester, Syracuse, and Buffalo, NY, we also recommend products that can nourish and strengthen hair for healthy maintenance, as well as treatments with platelet-rich plasma to encourage new hair growth.
+At our Rochester clinic serving Syracuse and Buffalo, NY, we also recommend products that can nourish and strengthen hair for healthy maintenance, as well as treatments with platelet-rich plasma (PRP) to encourage new hair growth.

 Today, we still use wigs and "salves" or chemicals as a means of slowing down or restoring hair loss.
 Non-surgical and non-chemical, or "natural," means of covering hair loss exist in weaves, wigs, toupees, and hair pieces.
 Other options are available in the form of medications and topical products, such as those listed below.